Spot (music festival): Growth and changing profile

-In the 2000s, the festival saw an increase in the number of bands and venues as well as public attention - a transformation that has not escaped criticism.
-In 2005, the festival included 107 acts featured on 10 stages across town, a number that led the festival manager, to call for a scaleback.
-Critical voices have focused more on the choice of venues and artists, claiming that venues have been spread too far out and the choice of musicians has gotten safer and less varied.
+In the 2000s, the festival saw an increase in the number of bands and venues as well as public attention, a transformation that has not escaped criticism.
+In 2005, the festival included 107 acts featured on 10 stages across town, a number that led the festival manager to call for scaling back.
+Critical voices have focused more on the choice of venues and artists, claiming that venues have been spread too far apart and the choice of musicians has gotten safer and less varied.
 Political interest in the festival has grown with the commercial successes of acts such as Mew, The Raveonettes and Junior Senior.
 In 2005, the minister for culture, Brian Mikkelsen, proclaimed it "the most important musical event in Denmark" due to its potential as a vehicle for "networking and musical export".
 However, this attention has prompted questions about the relative weights given to artistic merit and marketability as criteria for band selection and claims that the new focus on big business has alienated the local music scene.
 The inclusion of by now well-established names (or at least names that were felt to have had their chance of international recognition) such as Saybia and Outlandish was greeted with muted enthusiasm in the music press and occasional hostility from audiences.

 In 2017, SPOT Festival was expanded to last three days with more than 200 events and was held in early May.
-As part of the expansion, several smaller festivals within the larger festival was arranged, including Roots & Hybrid focussing on world music and ethnic styles primarily from the Middle East, Aarhus Volume with local hip-hop talents, Mono goes Metal with local acts from the metal underground, and Spot on Greenland with up and coming bands from Greenland.
+As part of the expansion, several smaller festivals within the larger festival were arranged, including Roots & Hybrid focussing on world music and ethnic styles primarily from the Middle East, Aarhus Volume with local hip-hop talents, Mono goes Metal with local acts from the metal underground, and Spot on Greenland with up-and-coming bands from Greenland.
 Film and fashion also became part of SPOT, with two small festivals featuring local fashion companies and film talents.

 The 2018 festival was expanded to last five days.
 The Roots & Hybrid festival continued.

 SPOT Festival celebrated its 25th anniversary in 2019.
-The festival reversed to a three-day event, but now with many small music events throughout the year.
+The festival reverted to a three-day event, but now with many small music events throughout the year.
 The Roots & Hybrids festival within the festival continued.